ChordPro/chordpro/docs/content/ChordPro_Markup.md

 ChordPro implements a variant of a subset of the Pango markup language, more suitable for the needs of musicians.

+Markup can be applied to all texts and chords, but note that in a lyrics line the markup of chords is independent from the markup of the lyrics.

 ## `<span>` tags

 The most general markup tag is `<span>`, shown above.
 The `<span>` tag